Mass shootings and violence leave dead and injured across the US this weekend

 A 4-year-old boy was among five victims of a shooting in south Philadelphia Saturday night.

 Police responded to the block shortly before 8 p.m.
-Saturday and found a 58-year-old woman with gunshot wounds to the legs, a 54-year-old woman with gunshot wounds to her wrist and leg, and the boy, who was brought to Presbyterian Hospital with a gunshot wound to the abdomen.
+Saturday and found a 58-year-old woman with gunshot wounds to her legs, a 54-year-old woman with gunshot wounds to her wrist and leg, and the boy, who was brought to Presbyterian Hospital with a gunshot wound to his abdomen.

 A 30-year-old man also arrived at the hospital with a gunshot wound to the wrist and a 40-year-old man was brought in with a gunshot wound to the abdomen.
-The last victim was listed in critical condition; all others were said to be in stable condition.
+The last victim was listed in critical condition.

+The US surpasses 160 mass shootings in 2023.
+Here's every event mapped